-This guide covers buying real estate notes, in particular how to buy notes from banks.
+This guide covers buying real estate / mortgage notes.

-The steps covered are applicable in buying notes generally but we focus on the banks
+The steps covered are applicable in buying real estate notes in particular.

 If that's what you're here for lets get started!